 A place where if you didn’t wear a six-shooter on your hips you were either a kid or dead – or a law-abiding citizen for that matter but we will get to that in a bit.

 Oh man, those were the days …

-But the thing is, they wasn’t.
+But the thing is, they weren’t.

-You see, the so called Wild West wasn’t really that wild at all.
+You see, the so-called Wild West wasn’t really that wild at all.
 Simply because it never really happened, well not in the sense that Hollywood has led us to believe anyway.

 Ok, so I didn’t really research that last point but you get the gist.